Forensic firearms expert says cartridge found at scene was cycled through Allen's gun

 Allen’s gun was a 40 cal.
 Sig Sauer.
 Prosecutors say Allen used the gun to move the girls from the bridge to the area where they say the girls were murdered.
 Prosecutors say Allen “cycled” the gun at some point, causing the cartridge to fall to the ground between the bodies where it was later found by investigators.

-News 8’s Kyla Russell reports that a caveat of Obergt’s testimony was that the test cartridge was actually fired, while the cartridge found at the crime scene was not.
+News 8’s Kyla Russell reports that a caveat of Oberg’s testimony was that the test cartridge was actually fired, while the cartridge found at the crime scene was not.